 Despite a recent sharp fall in inflation rates, unprecedented monetary stimulus still poses a threat.
-Inflation-proofed strategies continue to represent an attractive investment.
+Inflation-proofed funds continue to represent an attractive investment.

 Dormant, not dead and buried

 Dormant is probably the right word.
-Much of the drop can be explained by a plunge in the price of oil and other raw materials, and the influence of this will start to wane.
-It is true that plenty of other factors have contributed to keeping inflation in check – and they won't disappear overnight.
+For a start, much of the drop can be explained by a plunge in the price of oil and other raw materials.
+And while the influence of this will start to wane, plenty of other factors have contributed to keeping keeping inflation in check – and they won't disappear overnight.
 Households look likely to keep reducing debt, for example.
-And the ongoing liberalization of global trade will continue to exert downward pressure on prices.
+And the ongoing liberalisation of global trade will continue to exert downward pressure on prices.

 Be wary of bold predictions

-But we should be wary of claims of an end to economic relationships that have held for centuries.
-In the 1990s there was a widespread belief in the ‘Great Moderation’ – a permanent reduction in the volatility of economic cycles.
-Towards the end of the same decade, the head of the US central bank suggested the internet had helped to create a ‘new paradigm’.
-The stock market crash of 2000 and the recession of 2008 put an end to those theories.
+We should be wary of claims of an end to the economic relationships that have held for centuries.
+In the 1990s there was a widespread belief in the permanently reduced volatility of the ‘Great Moderation’.
+Towards the end of the same decade, even the head of the US central bank suggested the internet had helped to create a ‘new paradigm’.
+The stock market crash of 2000 and the recession of 2008 put paid to those theories.

 An ever-present threat

 We don’t anticipate a dramatic pick-up in inflation just yet.
-Nevertheless, it is important to recognize the dangers posed by the unprecedented monetary stimulus of recent years.
-If central banks were to respond too slowly to an improving global economy prices would quickly rise.
+Nevertheless, it is important to recognise the dangers posed by the unprecedented monetary stimulus of recent years.
+If central banks respond too slowly to an improving global economy, prices will quickly rise.
 Investment products designed to offer a respectable return in a low-inflation environment will come into their own should inflation unexpectedly rise, and make a useful addition to any portfolio.